Published by MBA Skool Team, Last Updated: September 29, 2021

 The promotional and advertising strategy in the Amul marketing strategy is as follows:

 Amul is one of the fewer company who is in charge of one of longest and successful campaign with a promotional character – The Amul girl.
 Amul generally uses the current news scenario in their promotion that too in a little sarcastic manner which connects the user.
 Most of their promotion is mainly for butter.
 As Amul has always stand at the top edge so it doesn’t spends more than 1% of its revenue on promotion because it would directly influence the cost of product.
 With an increase in the number of e-commerce users recently Amul has also shifted on e-commerce platform with an Amul online app through which they could deliver products to e-commerce users.
 This app also has helped Amul in promoting their brand through different social media sites i.e. through digital marketing.
 Despite the pandemic, the revenues for milk based products rose significantly for the company with continued marketing efforts.
-Hence, this completes the Amul marketing mix.
+Hence, this completes the Amul marketing strategy and marketing mix.

 Amul is one of the very old Indian companies, which has made its mark since 1946.
 Now GCMMF has become the largest exporter of dairy products all across the world.
 Amul was built up in 1950 with the revolution of dairy agriculturists who were inspired by the independence of India.
 Main focus of Amul organization was to stop the exploitation occurring with the middleman in both the consumption and selling of milk.
 In these whole era Amul has built up its brand in such a way that it gives an assurance of high quality product with a reasonable price.
 Till now with its fantastic teams Amul has restricted any other firm or organization competing with them to go up.
 With its consistent campaign having a “young girl” as a mascot Amul has established itself as a “Taste of India”.